DerGuru/The-Resonant/New Chapters/Part1/P1-08_Unspoken.md

 His chest tightened.
 "What makes you think I'm digging into something?"

 "Because I know you."
-She gave him a look—not accusatory, just knowing.
+She gave him a lookâ€”not accusatory, just knowing.
 "You get that look when you're onto something.
 Like you're trying to solve a puzzle nobody else can see."

 Jason didn't know what to say to that.